Vpowgh/VVMachine/README.md

 # Usage
 The user interface shows current values of following signals:
--indoor temperature
+- indoor temperature
--exhaust temperature
+- exhaust temperature
--extract temperature
+- extract temperature
--outdoor temperature
+- outdoor temperature
--fan speed
+- fan speed
--humidity
+- humidity

 Next to display are four control buttons for selecting active profile: Home, Away, Boost and Fireplace.
 The buttons also reflect the state of the Vallox unit, if profile is changed from other control location the buttons status will change accordingly.
 Note that changing profile is not instantenous, it will take some time that command is processed and status is relayed back to plugin.